erikqu/NewsDataScraper/README.md

 new_scraper = Scraper('mock-api-key')
 articles = new_scraper.fetch_all_articles(query='two sigma', pageSize = 10)

+"""
-#We also support older articles (search news older than four months, those
-less than four months can use mode 0)!
+We also support older articles (search news older than four months, those less than four months can use mode 0)!
 Switch modes to the GNews API and reinitialize the scraper with mode = 1!
+"""

 new_scraper = Scraper('mock-api-key', mode = 1)
 articles = new_scraper.fetch_all_articles(query='two sigma', pageSize = 10,